heimrichhannot/vcard/README.md

 [![Build Status](https://travis-ci.org/jeroendesloovere/vcard.svg?branch=master)](https://travis-ci.org/jeroendesloovere/vcard)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/jeroendesloovere/vcard/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/jeroendesloovere/vcard/?branch=master)

+> This is a fork of [jeroendesloovere/vcard](https://github.com/jeroendesloovere/vcard) since the original library seems not to be maintained anymore.
+> It fixes compatibility issues with Outlook.

 This VCard PHP library can generate a vCard with some data.
 When using an iOS device < iOS 8 it will export as a .ics file because iOS devices don't support the default .vcf files.

-**NOTE**: We are working on a complete new version to work with vCard version 4.0, with extreme good code quality.
-[Check out the new version](https://github.com/jeroendesloovere/vcard/tree/2.0.0-dev)

 ## Usage